Biorthogonal polynomials related to quantum transport theory of disordered wires: Introduction

-he proof of the proposition is analogous to the proofs of \cite[Proposition 2.1]{Bleher-Kuijlaars04a} and \cite[Proposition 1]{Claeys-Wang11}, and we omit it.
-The most important consequence of this proposition in our paper is the existence and uniqueness of $p^{(n)}_n, q^{(n)}_n$, as well as $p^{(n)}_j, q^{(n)}_j$ with general $j$, if we allow the weight function $W^{(n)}_{\alpha}$ to be modified by a simple scaling transform.
+The proof of this proposition is analogous to the proofs of \cite[Proposition 2.1]{Bleher-Kuijlaars04a} and \cite[Proposition 1]{Claeys-Wang11}, so we omit it.
+The most important consequence of this proposition in our paper is the existence and uniqueness of $p^{(n)}_n, q^{(n)}_n$, as well as $p^{(n)}_j, q^{(n)}_j$ for general $j$.
+More precisely, by replacing $V$ with $\hat{V}(x)=nV(x)/j$, we obtain the relation